 The Board of Governors of ARCE and its staff solicit current and deferred gifts from individuals, corporations, and foundations to secure the future growth and mission of ARCE.
 These policies and guidelines govern the acceptance of gifts by ARCE and provide guidance to prospective donors and their advisors when making gifts to ARCE.
 The provisions of these policies apply to all gifts received by ARCE for any of its programs or services.

 USE OF LEGAL COUNSEL

 ARCE reserves the right to seek the advice of legal counsel in matters relating to acceptance of gifts when ARCE feels it is appropriate.
 Review by counsel is recommended for:

-5. Other instances in which use of counsel is deemed appropriate by the Finance Committee of ARCE
+- Other instances in which use of counsel is deemed appropriate by the Finance and Audit Committee of ARCE

 ARCE is not a tax, estate or financial planner.
 As such, ARCE will urge all prospective donors to seek the assistance of personal legal and financial advisors in matters relating to their gifts and the resulting tax and estates planning consequences.
 ARCE will comply with the Model Standards of Practice for the Charitable Gift Planner promulgated by the National Committee on Planned Giving, shown as an appendix to this document.